Quid2/top-apps/README.md

 It's all fine and dandy till you receive a fire alarm and run to your house just to discover that your friend Bob, a notorious prankster, has sent you fake readings pretending to be your faithful temperature sensor.

-Remember, quid2-net channels are public, anyone can send anything.
+Remember, *Top* channels are public, anyone can send anything.

 A simple way to establish provenance, is to sign your values.